Royal Navy ranks, rates, and uniforms of the 18th and 19th centuries: History

 Prior to the 1740s, Royal Navy officers and sailors had no established uniforms, although many of the officer class typically wore upper-class clothing with wigs to denote their social status.
 Coats were often dark blue to reduce fading caused by the rain and spray, with gold embroidery on the cuffs and standing collar to signify the officer's wealth and status.
 The early Royal Navy also had only three clearly established shipboard ranks: captain, lieutenant, and master.
 This simplicity of rank had its origins in the Middle Ages, where a military company embarked on ship (led by a captain and a lieutenant) operated independently from the handling of the vessel, which was overseen by the ship's master.

 Over time, the nautical command structure merged these two separate command chains into a single entity with captain and lieutenant as commissioned officer ranks while sailing master (often shortened to simply "master") was seen as a type of warrant officer specializing in navigation and ship handling.
 In 1758, the rank of midshipman was introduced, which was a type of officer candidate position.
 The rank of "master and commander" (completely separate from the rank of master) first appeared in the 1760s and was originally a temporary appointment, rather than a substantive rank, whereby a lieutenant was appointed to command a vessels without a captain's commission (and the associated seniority and privileges).
 By the 1790s, the "master and commander" was routinely shortened to simply "commander" and was functionally a permanent rank.
 The practice of appointing lieutenants to command smaller vessels continued, however, and the term "lieutenant commanding" eventually evolved into the rank of "lieutenant commander."

-Lord Anson first issued uniform regulations for naval officers in 1748; this was in response to the naval officer corps wishing for an established uniform pertaining to their service.
+Lord Anson first issued uniform regulations for naval officers in April 1748; this was in response to the naval officer corps wishing for an established uniform pertaining to their service.
 Officer uniforms were at first divided into a "best uniform", consisting of an embroidered blue coat with white facings worn unbuttoned with white breeches and stockings, as well as a "working rig" which was a simpler, less embroidered uniform for day-to-day use.

 In 1767, the terms "dress" and "undress" uniform had been adopted and, by 1795, epaulettes were officially introduced.
 The epaulette style uniforms and insignia endured slight modifications and expansions until a final version appeared in 1846.
 In 1856, Royal Navy officer insignia shifted to the use of rank sleeve stripes – a pattern which has endured to the present day.